gammu/gammu/docs/develop/python/gammu.rst

    .. method:: SetDebugLevel(Level)

       Sets state machine debug level accorting to passed string.
-You need to configure output file using L{SetDebugFile} to activate it.
+You need to configure output file using :meth:`SetDebugFile` to activate it.

       :type Level: string
       :param Level: name of debug level to use, currently one of: